omoefe-123/Marketpeak_Ecommerce/README.md

 `sudo systemctl enable httpd`

-## Task 4.
+## 2.4.
 Configure httpd for Website

   Prepare the Web Directory: Clear the default httpd web directory and copy MarketPeak Ecommerce website files to it.
   The below command was used: